-‘Teen Mom 2’s Adam Lind Dumped Due To Recent Meth Use
+‘Teen Mom 2’s’ Adam Lind Dumped Due To Recent Meth Use

 Although Houska spent several seasons of Teen Mom 2 pining for bad boy Adam Lind so that they could create a family with Aubree, the mom of two is totally over him now and would likely have nothing to do with him if it weren’t for their daughter.

-Houska has worked hard to ensure that Adam Lind is in her daughter’s life, even when he is, at times resistant.
+Houska has worked hard to ensure that Adam Lind is in her daughter’s life, even when he is, at times, resistant.
 Last season, Lind was seen ditching Aubree’s spring concert and even neglecting to call her on her birthday.

 While Adam Lind has always insisted he just “gets a bad edit,” it appears that there is more to it than that.
-He has frequently annoyed Teen Mom 2 producers by not showing up for scheduled filming sessions, or even driving away with them waiting in his driveway.
+He has frequently annoyed Teen Mom 2 producers by not showing up for scheduled filming sessions and even driving away with them waiting in his driveway.

-Chelsea Houska has stated several times that Adam Lind often only shows up to events when he knows they will be filming, and is often caught showing up at the tail end of Aubree’s baseball games.
+Chelsea Houska has stated several times that Adam Lind often only shows up to events when he knows they will be filming and is often caught showing up at the tail end of Aubree’s baseball games.

 Adam Lind reportedly owed several thousand dollars in child support between Chelsea and Taylor.
 He petitioned the court to lower the fees, but the judge threw it out as he was neglecting his duties already.